The Assassination of Saint Peter Martyr (Bellini)

-The Assassination of Saint Peter Martyr is an oil-and-tempera painting on wood executed ca. 1507 by the Italian Renaissance master Giovanni Bellini.
+The Assassination of Saint Peter Martyr is an painting in oil and tempera on wood, executed c.
+1507 by the Italian Renaissance master Giovanni Bellini.
 The painting measures 67 by 100 cm and is now in the National Gallery, London.
 A workshop version of around 1509 is now in the Courtauld Gallery.
 Both paintings show the murder of Saint Peter Martyr.